official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 conclude that the tasks it was proposed that 16 Air Assault Brigade should undertake were unnecessary, but rather that US troops would complete them.

-## UK INFLUENCE ON POST‑INVASION STRATEGY: RESOLUTION 1483
+### UK influence on post-invasion strategy: resolution 1483
 655. On 21 March 2003, the day after the start of the invasion, Mr Powell and Sir David Manning, two of Mr Blair’s closest advisers, offered him advice on how to influence the post‑invasion US agenda.
 Key among their concerns was the need for post‑conflict